cassiebreviu/Build-First-Web-VR-Game-Absolute-Beginner/Build Updates/README.md

 ```
 What's happening here, is that any time a click occurs, we check to see if a mesh was under the cursor.
 If there was a mesh, we check to see if it was our sphere, and if so, we call a function and pass in our sphere object.

-2. As you can probably guess, now we need to create that new function called 'fadeSphere().'
+2. As you can probably guess, now we need to create that new function called 'fadeSphere.'
 Let's copy the next snippet just below our newly added click event handler.
 ```javascript
 //add a function that scales and fades the sphere function fadeSphere(clickedSphere){